Hostile Takeover

 “Thought it was a tactical ejection.”

-J grabbed her prey by the waist.
-“So very small and throwable,” she growled.
+J grabbed her prey by the waist. «So very small and throwable she growled.
+The transmission made the little thing shiver.

 Uzi opened her mouth to whine some more, but two things happened at once.
 J struck and widened the wound with another bite, prompting a yelp in pain.
 And J ran forward, the sudden motion startling her into a higher yelp.
 Arms wrapped tighter so not to fall, around the very thing biting in her.
 J liked that.